-If you are taking your baby steps into engineering, then you may have come across the term ‘position sensors’.
-These refer to any device that is capable of measuring the position of something in relation to its fixed or relative position.
+If you are taking your baby steps into engineering, then you may have come across the term ‘position sensors.’
+These refer to any device capable of measuring the position of something about its fixed or relative position.
 And if you are interested in knowing more about position sensors, then the brief outlook below will definitely help you.

 Types Of Position Sensors

-There are numerous types ofavailable in the market.
+There are numerous types of well in conditions of high temperatures.available in the market.
 Four of the most common ones include – potentiometers, magnetic, optical, and Inductive.
-Potentiometers are the most often used position sensors which measure the drop in voltage in terms of electrical contacts.
+Potentiometers are the most often used position sensors to measure the drop in voltage in electrical contacts.
 They are very cheap and lightweight, yet can quickly damage themselves due to excessive wear and tear.
 Magnetic sensors, as the name suggests, uses a magnet to measure position changes.
 These are robust position sensors but are prone to malfunction if subjected to extreme shock.
-In addition, they might also not perform too well in conditions of high temperatures.
+In addition, they might also not perform too

 RELATED ARTICLES :

 - 6 Things to Know When Buying Switches and Sockets

 - Talking to Your Child About Attending their First Funeral

 - Things to Keep in Mind When Finding the Right Dentist for Your Family